-Prior to the development of business cases, proposers should contact Jennie Nelson in Academic and Financial Planning & Analysis(AFPA) via Jennie.Nelson@admin.cam.ac.uk to notify her of their plans, discuss any queries and agree a forward plan for the project.
+Prior to the development of business cases, proposers should contact the SIF team in Academic and Financial Planning (AFPA) via SurplusImprovementFund@admin.cam.ac.uk to notify them of their plans, discuss any queries and agree a forward plan for the project.
 Early notification and agreement of a timetable for business case development, pre-PRC scrutiny and PRC submission are important elements to achieving timely approval of robust proposals.
+The SIF team will be able to provide the latest template that should be used for the financial analysis and advice in relation to this guidance.